In this video, I wanted to show you four exercises that target your hip flexors to decrease their pain, loosen them up, and stretch them out.

 Hip Flexor Massage

 The first exercise involves foam rolling.
-I will get Andrea to demonstrate it.
-You need a full-sized foam roller.
-Start just above your hip and roll down just above your knee and then come back up to your hip.
-We are focusing on the superficial hip flexor called rectus femoris.
+It would help if you had a full-sized foam roller.
+Start just above your hip and roll down to just above your knee and then come back up to your hip.
+We are focusing on the superficial hip flexor called the rectus femoris.
 We are loosening up that muscle by doing this hip flexor massage.

 Start with five repetitions, going up and down.
 See how it feels on one side and progress to 10 repetitions.

 #2 – A Tennis Ball into the Hip Flexor

 Place a tennis ball on your hip and move up and down, side to side, and in circles.
 This great hip flexor exercise releases the hip flexors and the rectus femoris muscle in that hip flexor area to decrease the stress, tension, and pain in the hip and your hip flexor.